RobinL311/topic-graphql/README.md

 Note:
 Update on Jan.29.2021:

 After a double check, I believe it would be more easy to do an auto one by server side.
+If we keep the @apollo/client, maybe we could preare a schema.json to have some old fasion work, but I dont thinnk it's a good approch, since we already have the '.graphql' file.

 Update on Jan.28.2021: